balanced-dev/yuzu-docs/docs/definition/overview.md

 4. [**Markup (Handlebars)-** ](definition/markup "Read more about markup")<br>
 	We use Handlebars as it uses simple syntax to render our data and covers most of the scenarios we've encountered.
 Where we have found it wanting we've added a very small selection of helpers to help bridge the gap.

 	One of our beliefs is that the front-end to projects should be as lightweight as possible and shouldn't doing any heavy-lifting.
 Handlebars is purely for rendering data and should not be seen as anything more.
-By not being "intellegent" (unable to do calculations, complex conditions etc.) it forces the markup to be simple and easy for even fledgling developers to understand and follow!
+By not being "intelligent" (unable to do calculations, complex conditions etc.) it forces the markup to be simple and easy for even fledgling developers to understand and follow!

 	<!-- tabs:start -->
 	#### **parPerson.hbs**